bboro/timezone_detect/README.txt

 users at login if their time zone is not set" in Drupal's regional settings, by visiting admin/config/regional/settings and unchecking that option.
-Otherwise users may be asked to set their timezone on first login even when this module has already set it via ajax.
+Otherwise users may be asked to set their timezone on first login even when this module has already set it via ajax callback.

 ================